-Note here that you will also need to provide the above mentioned requirements in Chinese.
+Note here that you will also need to provide the above-mentioned requirements in Chinese.
 That means you will have to have them translated too.

-9. Secure and protect your company’s intellectual property.
+9) Secure and protect your company’s intellectual property

 Since you’ve gone all the way to set up a business in China, you don’t want it to be a waste by losing the intellectual property to others.
-Be knowledgeable about the Chinese intellectual property (IP) rights.
-The IP protection rights will provide a business the protection and registration of trademarks, copyrights, and patents.
+Be knowledgeable about Chinese intellectual property (IP) rights.
+The IP protection rights will provide a business with the protection and registration of trademarks, copyrights, and patents.
 Also, be aware that disclosure and other issues might affect and limit your application and will jeopardize your efforts of securing IP protection.
 If you are really serious about doing business in China, you should start processing the IP protection rights of your business as soon as possible so as to avoid any conflicts and disputes.

-10. Know the culture in China.
+10) Know the culture in China

 Follow holidays, special occasions, and special cultural practices observed in China.
 When you know about these things, you will be able to draft a good benefits program that will address the needs of your local Chinese employees when it comes to their welfare.
-Also, in adapting to the culture of the country, you will be able to impress your Chinese business partners and it will show that you are very respectful of their culture; thus, gaining advantage for you and the growth of your business.
+Also, in adapting to the culture of the country, you will be able to impress your Chinese business partners and it will show that you are very respectful of their culture; thus, gaining an advantage for you and the growth of your business.

 A low-risk way to start your business in China